dcmi/dc-srap/docs/srap-profile.md

 > `bibo:volume`, `bibo:issue`, `bibo:pageStart`, `bibo:pageEnd`, `dct:isPartOf`, `bibo:presentedAt`, `dct:bibliographicCitation`, `dct:relation`, `srap:versionType`

-> NOTE: To provide fuller information on the periodical or monograph containing the scholarly work, see below: Extended Description

 A journal article is published within a periodical.
 It is a general practice to identify and locate the article within a specific periodical publication by noting the journal volume and issue, if used, and the pages occupied by the article within that.
 These should be represented using the following properties: